zentrope/blog.devtrope/resources/posts/on-agile-design.md

 {:type :post
- :post-date "2013-11-09"
+ :when "2013-11-09 15:00"
- :post-time "3:00"
+ :slug "design-and-the-agile-process"
- :post-slug "design-and-the-agile-process"
+ :title "On design and the agile process"
- :post-title "On design and the agile process" :post-tags "software"
+ :tags "software"
- :post-publish? true}
+ :publish? true}

 I think I've finally figured out what bugs me about Agile software development, or whatever it's called when it's institutionalized at a